Rоѕеvillе Dоg Bitе Lаwуеr

 - Psychological injuriеѕ and Pоѕt-Trаumаtiс Strеѕѕ Diѕоrdеr

 If you or a loved one were attacked by a dog, first and foremost, seek medical treatment.
-As mentioned above, serious dog bites pose a serious risk for infection and other physical damage.
+Serious dog bites pose a serious risk for infection and other physical damage.
 The sooner you see a doctor, the sooner you can get treated and begin the healing process.

 You also need to identify the dog that attacked you.
 This is extremely important because the dog owner is responsible for the actions of their pet.
 If you were bitten by a stray dog who does not have an owner, the chances of obtaining a financial recovery decline significantly.
-If you can identify the dog owner, our Roseville dog bite law firm can file a claim with the pet owner’s home insurance company.
+Our Roseville dog bite law firm can file a claim with the pet owner’s home insurance company if you can identify the dog owner.

 You should also photograph your injuries and report the attack to your local county animal control agency or the sheriff’s department.
 This is necessary to try and prevent another citizen from being subjected to an attack.